egbuck/ormm/README.rst

   `here <https://www.me.utexas.edu/~jensen/ORMM/>`_, some sections are/may become unusable.
   The animations rely on Flash, which is being phased out in google chrome and other web browsers.
-- His work is not nearly as visible as I believe it deserves - any OR practitioner can find value in studying his examples of applications, and use his model implementations to great effect.

 This python package aims to accomplish some of the same goals as Paul Jensen's website and add-ins did, mainly to